John-Kingham/codecademy-project-recommendation-software/README.md

 ## Architecture
 - Programming language: Python 3
-  - As required
+  - As required by Codecademy.
+  - Type annotation: All of the code uses type annotation.
-- User interface: Command line (required by Codecademy)
+- User interface: Command line
-  - As required
+  - As required by Codecademy.
 - Programming paradigm: Object-oriented and procedural
-  - Object-oriented because the program will use linked lists and I've learned to build linked-lists using an object-oriented approach.
+  - Why object-oriented?
+Because the program will use hashmaps and linked lists and I've learned to build them using an object-oriented approach.
+It's also a good opportunity to practice designing and writing classes.
-  - Procedural because this is a small program that can run as a simple "main" function.
+  - Why procedural?
+Because the user interface will be coded in the main function.
-- Database: Python lists
+- Database: CSV file
-  - This was Codecademy's default choice so I went with that.
+  - Codecademy's example database was a Python list of lists.
+I wanted to practice working with CSV files, so I've gone down that route.

 ## High-level design

-The program will:
-- Use a "main" function to manage user interaction.
-- Use helper functions as needed to simplify the main function.
+- Classes
+  - MusicDatabase:
+    - A class that allows the user interface function to deal with database-related activities at a high level of abstraction.
+    - This class manages the conversion of the csv database file into a hashmap which maps music categories to linked lists of Album objects.
+  - Album:
+    - A dataclass that stores album data from the CSV file.
+  - HashMap:
+    - A hashmap that the MusicDatabase object uses to store linked lists of Album objects.
+  - Node:
-- Store several pieces of album data in a list.
+    - A node for use in a singly linked list.
+  - LinkedList:
+    - A singly linked list which the MusicDatabase object fills with Album objects.
+- Functions
+  - Main:
-- Store all of the album data lists for a category in an object-oriented linked list.
+    - Contains all of the user interface code.
-  - The linked list will consist of Node and LinkedList classes.
-- Store the category linked lists in a hashmap keyed by category name.
-  - The hashmap will be implemented as a HashMap class that uses open addressing to resolve collisions.
+- Database
+  - music_database.csv
+    - I asked GitHub Copilot to build me a database of fictional albums with the some relevant fields (category, name, artist, release date).
+It performed this task admirably.
+    - Originally, I asked Copilot to build that data as a Python list of lists.
+I then decided to use csv instead, so I wrote a short script to convert the list of lists into csv format.

+## Unit testing
+All classes have related unit tests using the Python unittest module.